This is a review of the best badminton rackets for intermediate players.

 - Made of Nano Mesh and Carbon Nanotube, its lightweight, great strength and thicker sides at the bottom of the head helps you maximize repulsion.

-- Wider sweet spot in all directions can be experienced due to similar length of its vertical and horizontal strings, thanks to its ISOMETRIC frame design.
+- Wider sweet spot in all directions can be experienced due to the similar length of its vertical and horizontal strings, thanks to its ISOMETRIC frame design.

 - It’s a Yonex racket!
 One of the most popular badminton brand!